-C. Amendment process

-1. Future amendments to this SMP may be initiated by any of the following:

-- a.
-Town of Rosalia SMP Administrator; - b.
-Any person or group with an interest in the proposed amendment; - c.
-The Town Planning Commission, upon their initiative, or at the request of the Town Council by motion; or - d.
-A motion of the Town Council. - 2.
+- C. Amendment process. - 1.
+Future amendments to this SMP may be initiated by any of the following: - a.
+Any person or group with an interest in the proposed amendment; - b.
+The Planning Commission - c.
+The City Council. - 2.
 Applications for SMP amendments shall specify the changes requested and any and all reasons therefore.
-Applications shall be made on forms specified by the Town.
-Such applications shall contain information specified in the Town's procedures for regulation amendments and information necessary to meet minimum public review procedures. - 3.
-The Town shall accomplish the amendments in accordance with the procedures of the Shoreline Management Act and implementing rules including, but not limited to, RCW 90.58.080 and WAC 173-26-100. - 4.
+Applications shall be made on forms specified by the City.
+Such applications shall contain information specified in the City's procedures for regulation amendments and information necessary to meet minimum public review procedures. - 3.
+The City shall accomplish the amendments in accordance with the procedures of the Shoreline Management Act and implementing rules including, but not limited to, RCW 90.58.080 and WAC 173-26-100. - 4.
 Proposals for amendment of this SMP shall be heard by the Planning Commission in a public hearing.
-After conducting a hearing and evaluating testimony regarding the application, including a recommendation from the SMP Administrator, the Planning Commission shall submit its recommendation to the Town Council, who shall approve or deny the proposed amendment following their open record hearing. - 5.
-Prior to approval, the Town shall make a finding that the amendment would accomplish (a) or (b), and must accomplish (c): - a.
+After conducting a hearing and evaluating testimony regarding the application, including a recommendation from the SMP Administrator, the Planning Commission shall submit its recommendation to the City Council, who shall approve or deny the proposed amendment following their open record hearing. - 5.
+Prior to approval, the City shall make a finding that the amendment would accomplish (a) or (b), and must accomplish (c): - a.
 The proposed amendment would make this Program more consistent with the SMA and/or any applicable Department of Ecology SMP Guidelines; or - b.
 The proposed amendment would make this Program more equitable in its application to persons or property due to changed conditions in an area; and - c.
 This Program and any future amendment hereto shall ensure no net loss of shoreline ecological functions and processes on a programmatic basis in accordance with the baseline functions present as of August 2014 (the Final Shoreline Analysis Report). - 6.
-After approval or disapproval of a SMP amendment by the Department of Ecology as provided in RCW 90.58.090, the Town shall publish a notice that the SMP amendment has been approved or disapproved by Ecology.
+After approval or disapproval of a SMP amendment by the Department of Ecology as provided in RCW 90.58.090, the City shall publish a notice that the SMP amendment has been approved or disapproved by Ecology.